1/28/2025

 Chief Executive Officer

-Yeah, the way we think about it is we try to first off, make sure that we produce great trucks for our customers.
-And if we produce great trucks for our customers that are valuable to them, then they're willing to pass for those trucks and sharing that value equation.
-That's the most fundamental thing.
-And the more we can do that for them, the better it works for us.
-And you gave a nod to the people that pack are producing great trucks.
-I'd also share in that our dealers are really outstanding and do a good job of supporting our customers and going out there and showing them the benefits of our, of our trucks.
+Yeah, the way we think about it is we try to, first off, make sure that we produce great trucks for our customers.
+And if we produce great trucks for our customers that are valuable to them, then they're willing to pay us for those trucks and share in that value equation.
+That's the most fundamental thing and the more valuable The more we can do that for them, the better it works for us.
+And you gave a nod to the people at Packard producing great trucks.
+I'd also share in that our dealers are really outstanding and do a good job of supporting our customers and going out there and showing them the benefits of our trucks.
 So it's really about great trucks that achieve benefits to our customer.
 That helps us maintain our premium position and allows us also to simultaneously gain market share.

 speaker